snowdj/allanino.github.io/projects.md

 ## DNA information encoding

 This is a Python implementation of one of the first scalable and reliable algorithm for DNA storage of information.
-The algorithm was created by Nick Goldman et al and published in [Nature], where I got the necesary details for a full implementation.
+The algorithm was created by Nick Goldman et al and published in [Nature], where I got the necessary details for a full implementation.
 Let me know if you put your name inside a bacteria!

 See it:
 <a href="https://github.com/allanino/DNA" target="_blank"><span class="icon-github2"></span></a>